anders-biostat/sleepwalk/index.md

 # Authors

-Sleepwalk is beeing developed by [Svetlana Ovchinnikova](mailto:s.ovchinnikova@zmbh.uni-heidelberg.de) and [Simon Anders](mailto:s.anders@zmbh.uni-heidelberg.de) at the [Center for Molecular Biology of the University of Heidelberg](https://www.zmbh.uni-heidelberg.de/anders).
+Sleepwalk is being developed by [Svetlana Ovchinnikova](mailto:s.ovchinnikova@zmbh.uni-heidelberg.de) and [Simon Anders](mailto:s.anders@zmbh.uni-heidelberg.de) at the [Center for Molecular Biology of the University of Heidelberg](https://www.zmbh.uni-heidelberg.de/anders).
 Please contact us for questions or feedback, or file an [issue](https://github.com/anders-biostat/sleepwalk/issues) on GitHub if you find a bug.

 <!-- Default Statcounter code for anders-biostat.github.io